acados/acados/docs/embedded_workflow/index.md

 These are the folders you need to deploy `acados` on your dSPACE Platform.

 ### Step 3: Proceed to the next section
-With all of the above steps complete, proceed to the next chapter, _MATLAB / Simulink model perparation_, to prepare your model for the build process.
+With all of the above steps complete, proceed to the next chapter, _MATLAB / Simulink model preparation_, to prepare your model for the build process.

 ## dSPACE DS1401 and DS1403